Payroll Management for SMBs. A Simple Guide for Improving the Management of Payroll System

 Gusto also has a multitude of easy-to-use HR management tools and compliance features, over 3,500 health insurance plans, and time-tracking tools.
 Users can also set and customize public and company holidays, which can be integrated with: Google, Outlook, and iCal.

-Synchronize payroll system with accounting software
+It synchronizes payroll systems with accounting software

 Good payroll software can automate many tasks and integrate with other business operations, like HR and accounting.
 Those solutions can make your business operations easier and less prone to errors, as data is automatically pooled from the different parts into one system.
 So your ideal software is part of a bigger system (part of your whole system) rather than a disjointed element.